sjavella/SDLC-Password-Manager/README.md

 # SDLC-Password-Manager
 A password manager application

-To run: Install node.js, npm, meteor, mongo, react, semantic ui, bcrypt meteor npm run start
+To install: node.js, npm, meteor, mongo, react, semantic ui, bcrypt, cryptr

+To run: meteor npm run start

-Sign in: create new user or sign in as admin. user data found in config/setting.development.json
+Sign in: create new user or sign in as user@sdlc.com, password: fakepassword

 Assignment 5 5/2/21
 Installation & Usage: